-- Please ensure that the cart is positioned at the middle of the track! - Do not change any of the calibration gains in the SIMULINK model, as they are placed there for safety! - Do not change the frequency and gain of the square input, unless you have permission from your TA! - When running the experiment ensure that one student from the group is firmly holding the track!

-- If for any reason your model goes unstable, turn off the experiment right away! - (a) First, copy all the files from the X drive (soft on 'ugsparc48') / ECE / ECE410 / Lab4 into your own directory. - (b) Open the SIMULINK file Lab4_Part1.mdl.
+- Please ensure that the cart is positioned at the middle of the track! - Do not change any of the calibration gains in the SIMULINK model, as they are placed there for safety! - Do not change the frequency and gain of the square input, unless you have permission from your TA! - When running the experiment ensure that one student from the group is firmly holding the track! - If for any reason your model goes unstable, turn off the experiment right away! - (a) Copy the lab files in Share (S:) Courses \ECE557 \LAB4 to your working directory.
+Make sure MATLAB is also set to your working directory. - (b) Open the SIMULINK file Lab4_Part1.slx.
 Study the diagram and try to make sense of the blocks.
 Modify the compensator subsystem to implement the controller and observer you designed in the pre-lab (you may use q_1 , q_2 , and r given in the pre-lab, or you may use your own as long as you have verified that they work and achieve satisfactory response in simulation).
 Get a TA to verify your diagram and controller/observer design. - (c) Now it's time to build. - 1.
-Run the initialization files (i.e. init4.m and your pre-lab script) to define the system parameters, the controller and observer gain. - 2.
-In SIMULINK, Wincon→Build - 3.
-Wait for the Wincon server to start (i.e. see the green 'Start' button). - (d) To start the system - 1.
+Run the initialization files (i.e. init4.m and your pre-lab script) to define the system parameters, the controller and observer gain.

+- 2. In SIMULINK, select the QUARC menu → Clean All.
+(Answer "yes" if it asks if it is OK to remove any directories or files; this clears any previous compiler files.)
+In SIMULINK, select the QUARC menu → Build.
+(This will compile your file -MATLAB will display it's progress.) - 3.
+Wait for the model to finish compiling.
+Then go back to the SIMULINK model window and click the Connect to Target button that is just below the Analysis menu.
+The run button on it's right should turn green. - (d) To start the system - 1.
 First let the pendulum stick hang down (i.e. in the 'gantry' position). - 2.
-Then press the green Start button. - 3.
+Then press the green Run button. - 3.
 Then slowly bring the pendulum stick to the upright inverted position.
-Once the stick reaches 180° from the hanging down position, the controller will 'kick' in, at that point gently release the stick.
+Once the stick reaches 180° from the hanging down position, the controller will 'kick in'.
+At that point gently release the stick.
 The system should now be stable.

-Caution: the transition of when the controller 'kicks' in, may be violent if you don't let go of the stick in time or continue to grip it when the controller is working, so beware.
+Caution: the transition when the controller 'kicks in' may be violent if you don't let go of the stick in time or continue to grip it when the controller is working, so beware.

-4.1 Tuning Optimal Controller for better Tracking
+4.1 Tuning the Controller for Better Tracking